Linux249/Bachelor/README.md

 - andere Bilder (kanten) hinzufügen/löschen
 -
 Fragen:
-- brauch es einen state?
+- where/when to add a extra state manager?
--
+- what is faster?
+Adding var as a prop or via function?

 TODO: